 A new patent application from AOL looks at these ideas, and others involving classifications of queries.

-It explores how queries may be classified, and how that classification can help return results in an efficient manner, as well as exploring topical classifications of queries.
+It explores how queries may be classified, and how that classification can efficiently help return results, as well as exploring topical classifications of queries.
 Even advertisements could be based upon classifications rather than keywords used.

 Web query classification

 Invented by Abdur R. Chowdhury, Steven Michael Beitzel, David Dolan Lewis, Aleksander Kolcz

 A query phrase may be automatically classified to one or more topics of interest (e.g., categories) to assist in routing the query phrase to one or more appropriate backend databases.
 A selectional preference query classification technique may be used to classify the query phrase based on a comparison between the query phrase and patterns of query phrases.
 Additionally, or a combination of query classification techniques may be used to classify the query phrase.
 The topical classification of a query phrase also may be used to assist a search system in delivering auxiliary information to a user who entered the query phrase.
 Advertisements, for instance, maybe tailored based on classification rather than query keywords.